Effective comparison of neutrino-mass models

 In a previous paper \cite{Coy:2018bxr} we demonstrated the advantages of the EFT approach to the type-I seesaw model.
 Here we extend the analysis to a few other models of neutrino masses, and perform an EFT comparison of their phenomenology.
-We will consider both type-I \cite{Minkowski:1977sc,Yanagida:1979as,GellMann:1980vs,Mohapatra:1979ia} and type-III \cite{Foot:1988aq,Ma:1998dn} seesaw models, where neutrino masses are induced at tree level from the exchange of sterile neutrinos and weak-triplet fermions, respectively.
-Their EFTs are similar, yet their phenomenology is clearly distinguished by one specific combination of WCs. preliminary results on type-III were presented in a PhD thesis \cite{Coy:2019akn}.
+We will consider both type-I \cite{Minkowski:1977sc,Yanagida:1979as,GellMann:1980vs,Mohapatra:1979ia} and type-III \cite{Foot:1988aq,Ma:1998dn} seesaw models, where neutrino masses are induced at tree level from the exchange of sterile neutrinos and weak-triplet fermions, respectively.\footnote{For an EFT treatment of type-II seesaw, see e.g.~the recent analysis \cite{Li:2022ipc} and references therein.} Their EFTs are similar, yet their phenomenology is clearly distinguished by one specific combination of WCs. preliminary results on type-III were presented in a PhD thesis \cite{Coy:2019akn}.
 In addition, we will consider two models which induce neutrino masses at one loop: the well-known Zee model \cite{Zee:1980ai}, involving a second Higgs doublet and a weak-singlet scalar; and a less studied, minimal model of leptoquarks (LQs) \cite{Cata:2019wbu,Zhang:2021dgl,Dedes:2021abc}, chosen to induce both neutrino masses \cite{Nieves:1981tv,Chua:1999si,Mahanta:1999xd} and dipole operators without chiral suppression \cite{Djouadi:1989md,Davidson:1993qk,Cheung:2001ip}.
 We stress that the various EFT tools employed in our analysis could be easily applied to any other model of new physics, in the lepton sector and beyond.